-Super creamy, super cheesy and thyme-roasted cubes of pumpkin in every bite, this roasted pumpkin mac and cheese is a perfect Winter Warmer!
+Super creamy, super cheesy macaroni with roasted cubes of earthy pumpkin in every bite, this roasted pumpkin macaroni cheese is a perfect Winter Warmer!

 It’s the time of year when we are all in need of some good old comfort food – and macaroni cheese is comfort food of the highest order.

 Adding little cubes of roasted pumpkin adds a little sweet earthiness that goes so well with the creamy, cheesy pasta.